kadimisetty/dotfiles/README.md

 	mkdir ~/.vim
 	mkdir ~/.vim/backup

-Make symlinks in your hoe directory to these files
+Make symlinks in your home directory to these files

 	ln -s ~/dotfiles/.vimrc ~/.vimrc